tomeshnet/mesh-orange/boards/sun8i-v3s-licheepi-zero/README.md

 * Ensure that the lichee official SDIO WIFI works
 * Add drivers and firmware for TOP-GS07 WIFI
 * Maybe automatically detect and use the swap partition?
+* config for onboard LED:
+    gpio (Blue 1982, Green 193, Red 194)
+    Device Tree overlay registering these as a linux led device..?